umitakkaya/stats/README.md

 Please execute the following command to start the application:

+    docker-compose up

+Alternatively you can start the application containers in detached mode to suppress containers messages:

     docker-compose up --detach

+Please see the [Logs section](#Logs) for more details about log messages.

 If you run the application for the first time, this will pull two images from the remote repository (~125Mb), create `sm_assignment_app_web` and `sm_assignment_app_php_fpm` containers in the `sm_assignment` Compose project and